fbpx

 There are many great educators who do a great job of sharing their content, with visual aids.
 But, in a podcast format, they are stripped of this aid.
 Does your potential guest have any previous interviews where they show they are able to communicate their topic effectively in this audio-only format?

 While on this topic, I also really want to encourage you to provide transcriptions of your episodes.
 Supplying this to your listeners opens up the accessibility of your show and engages different audiences.
-Check out our previous blog all about transcripts here.
+Check out our previous blog, all about transcripts, here.

 7. Do I believe in the offer that my guest is driving traffic to?